 Paul-Pierre and Mathieu-Prosper Henry

-Prosper Henry
+Paul and Prosper Henry

-The Henrys discovered one NGC object: the Maia Nebula (Pleiades) NGC 1432 in Taurus.
-It was first seen on a plate taken on November 16, 1885 with the 13" (f/10) photographic refractor at Paris Observatory; see On Photographs of a new Nebula in the Pleiades, MNRAS 46, 98 (1886); see also AN 113, 239 (1886).
-The Merope Nebula (NGC 1435) was dicovered visually by Tempel on October 19, 1859 with a 4" refractor at Venice.
+The Henrys discovered NGC 1432, the Maia Nebula (Pleiades) in Taurus and the IC 434, Horsehead Nebula in Orion (a year earlier then Fleming).
+NGC 1432 was first seen on a plate taken on November 16, 1885 with the 13" (f/10) photographic refractor at Paris Observatory (see below); see also On Photographs of a new Nebula in the Pleiades, MNRAS 46, 98 (1886).
+The nearby Merope Nebula (NGC 1435) was dicovered visually by Tempel on October 19, 1859 with a 4" refractor at Venice.

 Obituaries: Paul: MNRAS 65, 349 (1905); AN 167, 223 (1905); Prosper: MNRAS 64, 296 (1904); Pop.
 Astron.
 11, 558 (1903); AN 163, 381 (1903)